 Information resources: the database used to design the selection programme, recording animal performances and genetic indexes.
 It can be managed by a breeder association or declared a public good (as is the case in France since the 1966 Livestock Act), or developed by private companies (most recent cases) (Labatut et al., 2013).

 The changes in the new regime operate on both of these components along with a transformation of knowledge systems due to new technologies (genotyping, sexing, OPU-IVF, etc.).
 The production, treatment and transfer of data (phenotypes and genotypes) has become a major strategic issue, differentiating among operators in a competitive environment.
-Genetic data that rely on monitoring a high (but limited) number of animals on farms to determine the genetic value of a sire are produced in conditions that are totally different to those based on genomic data that can be obtained directly at the embryo stage and require state-of-the-art techniques that are generally patented.
+Genetic data that rely on monitoring a high (but limited) number of animals on farms to determine the genetic value of a sire with respect to its descendants are produced in conditions that are totally different to those based on genomic data that can be obtained directly at the embryo stage and require state-of-the-art techniques that are generally patented.
 Consequently, the Labogena laboratory carried out genotyping for almost all the selection stakeholders after it invested in 2008 in an Illumina sequencing platform (Illumina also manufactures DNA chips) for research and genomic selection.
 This Economic Interest Group (GIE) created in 1994 included, until 2013, INRA and professional members from the selection sector (including the National Union of Animal Breeding and Insemination Cooperatives (UNCEIA), the Federation of Chambers of Agriculture (APCA), the Races de France federation of animal breed associations and the Institut de l’Elevage).
-In 2013, following various financial problems and disagreements on the governance of the laboratory, Labogena was sold and bought by Evolution, a group born from the merging of several French selection companies, today one of the cattle selection companies.
+In 2013, following various financial problems and disagreements on the governance of the laboratory, Labogena was sold and bought by Evolution, a group born from the merging of several French selection companies, today one of the world’s major cattle selection companies.

-In parallel, although INRA still has regulatory monopoly on the production of official genetic indexes according to the 2006 LOA, part of the indexing service has become a commodity.
+In parallel, although INRA still has a regulatory monopoly on the production of official genetic indexes according to the 2006 LOA, part of the indexing service has become a commodity.
 Thus, companies or regional structures develop and offer breeders their own genomic evaluation tools.
 Gène Diffusion, a selection company in northern France has joined forces with the Institut Pasteur in Lille and Wageningen University (NL) to develop its own evaluation system, GD Scan, based on its own criteria (foot health) for the Holstein breed.
 Ingenomix, a biotechnology company created by the French Limousin association has specialised in “genome-wide association studies between phenotypes and genotypes and in engineering of DNA tests to offer genomic technology”, and has developed Evalim®, a private (branded) genetic evaluation tool.
 Thus, genomic technologies replace the labour-intensive collective and public progeny testing with a private service, that of genotyping animals using DNA chips that provide genomic information on individual animals at a low cost (Labatut et al., 2013).
 INRA and the Institut de l’Elevage are no longer the only R&D partners for selection stakeholders, although these two institutes still continue to carry out indexing activities on common and historical selection criteria.